-For meteorological data covering areas outside the contiguous states (Alaska, Hawaii, Puerto Rico and the U.S. Virgin Islands), we used National Weather Service observations processed through the AERMET program (version 15181).
-AERMET is a general purpose meteorological preprocessor that organizes meteorological data into a format compatible with AERMOD.
-In AERMET, we included the adjusted surface friction velocity option.
+For meteorological data covering areas outside the contiguous states (Alaska, Hawaii, Puerto Rico and the U.S. Virgin Islands), we used WRF data processed through the AERMET program (version 19191) specific to each of the areas.
+The WRF runs were based on WRF v3.9.1.1; there were three domains: